 Plus, locals in NYC tell us that it's surprisingly easy to keep a New York trip under budget when traveling alone—table for one, please!

-Before the pandemic, four million people used the subway every day.
-With so many places to visit in New York, locals tell us that the subway is the best (and cheapest) form of New York transportation — even now.
+On average, 3.8 million people use the subway every day so some incidents are bound to happen.
+But with so many places to visit in New York, locals tell us that the subway is the best (and cheapest) form of New York transportation.

 Taking the subway for the first time can be intimidating.
 Our NYC locals say it's easy once you get the hang of it, but they can share more tips if you're nervous.